zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 TOC

 **Tip:** For more information about how to utilize another API ML enabler, see:

+<font color="red">TODO: Or actually with an other enabler or without enabler at all</font>

   * [Onboard a REST API service with the Plain Java Enabler (PJE)](api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md)
   * [Onboard a REST service directly calling eureka with xml configuration](api-mediation-onboard-rest-service-direct-eureka-call.md)
   * [Onboard an existing REST API service without code changes](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md)
   * [Java REST APIs service without Spring Boot](api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md)

-## Overview of onboarding a REST service using Spring Boot
+## Outline of onboarding a REST service using Spring Boot

 The following steps outline the overall process to onboard a REST service with the API ML using a Spring Boot enabler.
 Each step is described in further detail in this article.